Could 2021 be the perfect year to invest in buying a Holiday Home?

 While Northumberland’s No.1 position may be a surprise to many, with its combination of great beaches, fantastic walks, and loads of historical sites including Alnwick Castle which was a key location for the Harry Potter films, it’s got something for everyone!

-Having been named as a UNESCO World Heritage Site in July 2017, the Lake District is set to rise up the rankings as a holiday destination, and with the exchange rate being favourable to overseas visitors at the moment, demand for holiday lets is set to rise.
+Having been named as a UNESCO World Heritage Site in July 2017, the Lake District is set to rise up the rankings as a holiday destination.
 For those who see their holiday home as a financial investment, the good news is that house prices in the area are generally immune from the effects of economic uncertainty.
 “Demand always outstrip supply,” according to one local estate agent, who adds, “We seem to be shielded from house prices falls around here.”